kathvsn/Color-Sleuth/README.md

 The program will create files called ```normalScores.txt``` and ```frenzyScores.txt``` and write the player's highest score for each game mode.
 The program will read in the files to compare the player's current score to their highest score.

 ## Installation
 To install this program, simply download the project as a ZIP file.
 Then, open the project folder in your IDE of choice and hit "Run" on the ```colorSleuth.java``` file.
+You can also download the runnable ```ColorSleuth.jar``` file and run it directly.